Polymeric immunoglobulin receptor: Transcytosis

-Elimination of Immune Complexes
+Elimination of immune complexes

-pIgRs are capable of capturing IgA bound to an antigen (Immune complexes (ICs)) with identical affinity as IgA and transport them to apical side.
+pIgRs are capable of capturing IgA bound to an antigen (immune complexes (ICs)) with identical affinity as IgA and transport them to apical side.
 ICs result from the capture of an antigen by an antibody.
 IgA ICs are formed within the mucous membranes in response to foreign invasion.
 The accumulation of ICs on the basolateral side of mucous layers can have detrimental effects.
 Transcytosis of IgA ICs from the formation sites represents an important mechanism of eliminating circulating antigens and minimizing their negative effects.

 Regulation

-Cytokinetic Regulation
+Cytokinetic regulation

 The expression of pIgR is critically regulated by the pro-inflammatory cytokines, such as IL-1, IL-4, TNF-α, and IFN-γ.
 The transcriptional regulation by different cytokines proceeds through similar pathways, involving the NF-kB feedback loop.
 Interaction of IL-1 and TNF-α with their receptors ultimately lead to transcriptional activation of PIGR gene due to nuclear translocation of NF-kB.
 NF-kB interacts with intron 1 of the PIGR gene to start pIgR mRNA synthesis.

 Besides NF-kB pathway, the transcriptional induction also proceeds in response to IFN-γ, upregulating the expression of pIgR.

 Additionally, instead of the usual antagonistic behavior, IL-4 acts synergistically with IFN-γ to induce pIgR transcription.
 Their combination exhibits an upregulating effect in PIGR expression because of the presence of STAT6 enhancer, the main downstream effector of IL-4, binding site in PIGR's intron 1.

-Hormonal Regulation
+Hormonal regulation

 The level of pIgRs in the mucosal reproductive tract is highly dependent on the activity of sex hormones and correlates with estrous cycle phases.
 The peaks of pIgR expression at proestrus and estrus phases are due to the dominant activity of estrogen, which acts as a pIgR agonist.
 The low levels of pIgR during the diestrus are linked to the downregulating activity of progesterone, which peaks during this phase and is able to reverse the activity of estrogen.
 Androgens are the agonists of pIgR expression in both male and female reproductive tissues.

-5’-flanking region of the Pigr gene contains a response element to glucocorticoids.
+The 5’-flanking region of the Pigr gene contains a response element to glucocorticoids.
 This class of hormones increases the steady mRNA expression levels of pIgR of intestinal cells.

 Prolactin elevates the levels of IRF-1 via Jak-STAT pathway.
 IRF-1 is known to be a direct agonist of pIgR expression.
 Considering this linkage, prolactin is believed to exhibit indirect upregulation of pIgR levels during pregnancy and lactation.